Skip to main content

 Women and Men:

-• Schedule a visit with your PCP for any recommended screenings: blood pressure, diet and weight, vision and hearing, activity level and any medications taken.
+• Schedule a visit with your primary care provider (PCP) for any recommended screenings: blood pressure, diet and weight, vision and hearing, activity level and any medications taken.

 • Stay up-to-date on all immunizations to reduce your risk of contracting serious illnesses like the flu.